danielchangNYC/coursera-princeton-algorithms/readme.md

     - Find algorithm to solve it
     - Evaluate speed and memory (Big O)
     - Iterate improvements
+  - For each alg
+    - What does the data structure look like? (behaviors?)
+    - Implementations && costs?

 Algorithms:
   - Union Find